 If you suffered injuries or damages during a Colorado auto collision that was partially your fault, are you still entitled to recover damages?
 While many car crashes are purely the result of one driver’s illegal, reckless, or negligent actions, others are caused by the negligence of both parties.
 For instance, if one driver illegally turned… Continue

 In 2003 Colorado changed from a “no-fault” state in order to lower car insurance premiums and help prevent claims abuses.
-Colorado now operates as a tort system.
-What does this mean for your case?
+Colorado now operates as a tort system What does Tort System mean?
 Although some attorneys and insurance companies refer to Colorado as a “fault” state, this term can be somewhat misleading.
-In essence,… Continue
+In essence, this term… Continue

 Learn how fault for auto collisions is generally determined in Colorado Some types of car crashes are clearly one driver’s fault.
 For instance, drivers who rear end another vehicle are almost always found to be liable for any injuries or damage suffered by the other driver.
 This may be true even when the car in… Continue